BAT Logo

 David Lucas:

 David (Technical Director/Company Member) has a BS in Theater from Northeastern University and loves his time with The Boston Actors Theater.
 He has worked behind the scenes with The Theatre Project at the Majectic Theatre in West Springfield as well as Company One here in Boston.
-He has appeared on stage in many shows with BAT, favorites include productions of Sex, Drugs, Rock & Roll and new work Where Moments Hung Before.
-He is always excited to see where the next show will take him and is very excited to be back on stage in 2013!
+He has appeared on stage in many shows with BAT, favorites include productions of Metamorphoses and Sex, Drugs, Rock & Roll, as well as new works Where Moments Hung Before and Thinking of You.

 Jeremy Goodman: